tock/book/src/application.md

 more complex.
 The development board you are using has several sensors on it.
 These sensors include a light sensor, a humidity sensor, and a temperature sensor.
 Each sensing medium can be accessed separately via the Tock user library.
-We'll just be using the light, temperature, and humidity measurements for today's tutorial.
+We'll just be using the light and temperature for this excercise.

 #### Light

-The interface in `userland/libtock/ambient_light.h` is used to measure ambient light conditions in [lux](https://en.wikipedia.org/wiki/Lux). imix uses the [ISL29035](https://www.intersil.com/en/products/optoelectronics/ambient-light-sensors/light-to-digital-sensors/ISL29035.html) sensor, but the userland library is abstracted from the details of particular
+The interface in `libtock/ambient_light.h` is used to measure ambient light conditions in [lux](https://en.wikipedia.org/wiki/Lux). imix uses the [ISL29035](https://www.intersil.com/en/products/optoelectronics/ambient-light-sensors/light-to-digital-sensors/ISL29035.html) sensor, but the userland library is abstracted from the details of particular